pytorch/pytorch.github.io/_posts/2024-08-07-flexattention.md

 1. If your mask is the same across batch size or heads, make sure that you’re broadcasting over those (i.e. set them to `None` in `create_block_mask`).
 2. Compile `create_block_mask`.
 Unfortunately, today, `torch.compile` does not work directly on `create_block_mask` due to some unfortunate limitations.
 However, you can set `_compile=True`, which will significantly reduce the peak memory and runtime (often an order of magnitude in our testing).
 3. Write a custom constructor for BlockMask.
-The metadata for BlockMask is quite simple.
+The metadata for BlockMask is quite simple (see the [documentation](https://pytorch.org/docs/main/nn.attention.flex_attention.html#blockmask)).
 It’s essentially two tensors.
    a. `num_blocks`: The number of KV blocks computed for each query block.
    b. `indices`: The positions of the KV blocks computed for each query block.